dmbaboiu/dmb_arducam/ArducamInfo.md

     3. When thread ends, call `endCaptureImage()`

 2. Start a ***read image thread***
-    1. Check if an image is available
+    1. Check if an image is available, `imageAvailable()` (returns number of images in camera buffer)
-    2. Read the image as soon as it becomes available and process it
+    2. Read the image (`readImage()`) as soon as it becomes available and process it
+    3. Delete image from camera buffer to make room for next capture

 3. The threads will end when a control variable is set.

+## Non-threaded approach:
+The threaded approach is not the only approach.
+It is also OK to check and read the image after a successful capture in the same (main) thread.
+This approach is useful if a single image needs to be captured for diagnostics.

+1. Call `beginCaptureImage()`

+2. In a continuous loop,
+    1. Call `captureImage()`
+    2. Check if image is available, and read it if it is (and delete from buffer).

+3. Call `endCapture` when done

 **NOTES:**
-5. The threaded approach is not the only approach.
-It is also OK to check and read the image after a successful capture in the same (main) thread.

 6. In documentation, error code 0 is marked as "no error".
 In practice, all actual error codes are above 0xFF00.
 Sample code marks `rtn_val > 255` as errors.
 I found that `1` is usually returned as return value by `captureImage()`.
 2. An image may still be captured for some error codes (e.g., `USB_CAMERA_FRAME_INDEX_ERROR`, code `0xFF25`), although the image may be corrupt.
+Unless the image is needed for diagnostics, it should be deleted.
 3. It is normal to have some errors at the beginning (e.g., `USB_CAMERA_DATA_LEN_ERROR`, code `0xFF24`).
 This usually vanishes as parameters take effect (in
 4. If there is a delay (in my experiment, between 0.01 and 0.1 seconds), the next capture may end with error.